LIF Financial Services Risk + Compliance Symposium NYC 2026

 5:30 pm - 6:00 pm | Fireside chat: Innovation in financing

-• Overcoming the capital productivity hurdle: What financing structures and capital solutions are proving most effective for de-risking mining projects and drawing private capital into the space?
+• Attracting capital: The financing structures and capital solutions proving most effective for de-risking mining projects and drawing capital into the space

-• Leveraging government bodies and partnerships: Where are we seeing effective bilateral and multilateral cooperation and co-financing for mining projects?
-How are export credit agencies (ECAs) & development finance institutions (DFIs) being effectively leveraged to support mining developments?
+• Leveraging government bodies and partnerships: The role of state-led bilateral and multilateral cooperation and co-financing and the effective leveraging of export credit agency (ECA) & development finance institution (DFI) programs for mining projects

 6:00 pm - 7:00 pm | Closing Remarks + NETWORKING RECEPTION